Happy Holidays from the MAARS Flock to Yours!

 The MAARS Mission and Your Support

-As always, our deepest thanks for your continued support, and may your holiday season be filled with joy!
+As always, our deepest thanks for your continued support and our best wishes for a warm and festive holiday season!

 Support the Flock

-Support the flock by purchasing unique holiday gifts from the flock including the 2022 Flock calendar, original paintings, new prints, and new greeting cards.
+Support the flock by purchasing unique holiday gifts from the flock including the 2023 Flock calendar, original paintings, new prints, and a selection of greeting cards.
 100% of the profits from the sales of items purchased through MAARS go directly to providing care for the MAARS flock.

 You can also assist MAARS’ mission by making a tax-deductible donation, following us on Facebook and supporting our Bird of the Month, choosing MAARS as your designated charity through Amazon’s Smile program or through your sales on eBay for Charity, shopping through iGive, GoodShop, or providing food for the flock at Nuts.com.